karlssberg/Motiv/Karlssberg.Motiv/Tutorial.md

 var isPositiveAndEven = isPositive & isEven;

 isPositiveAndEven.IsSatisfiedBy(2).Satisfied; // returns true
-isPositiveAndEven.IsSatisfiedBy(2).Reason; // returns "the number is even & the number is positive" isPositiveAndEven.IsSatisfiedBy(2).Assertions; // returns ["the number is even", "the number is positive"]
+isPositiveAndEven.IsSatisfiedBy(2).Reason; // returns "the number is positive & the number is even" isPositiveAndEven.IsSatisfiedBy(2).Assertions; // returns ["the number is positive", "the number is even"]

 isPositiveAndEven.IsSatisfiedBy(3).Satisfied; // returns false
-isPositiveAndEven.IsSatisfiedBy(3).Assertions; // returns ["the number is odd", "the number is positive"]
+isPositiveAndEven.IsSatisfiedBy(3).Reason; // returns "the number is odd" isPositiveAndEven.IsSatisfiedBy(3).Assertions; // returns ["the number is odd"]

 isPositiveAndEven.IsSatisfiedBy(-2).Satisfied; // returns false
+isPositiveAndEven.IsSatisfiedBy(-2).Reason; // returns "the number is negative" isPositiveAndEven.IsSatisfiedBy(-2).Assertions; // returns ["the number is negative"]

+isPositiveAndEven.IsSatisfiedBy(-5).Satisfied; // returns false
-isPositiveAndEven.IsSatisfiedBy(-2).Assertions; // returns ["the number is even", "the number is negative"]
+isPositiveAndEven.IsSatisfiedBy(-5.Reason; // returns "the number is negative & the number is odd" isPositiveAndEven.IsSatisfiedBy(-5).Assertions; // returns ["the number is negative", "the number is odd"]
 ```